lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
-You see that the content is a list of model results, where two models are inside the object.
+The contents are a list of two model results.
 These results are for the unadjusted models.
 The adjusted models list looks the same, except there are additional predictors.

-Plotting or creating tables from the results is more efficient using a single dataframe, but we need to add some model specific details before combining them.
+Plotting or creating tables of these results would be better done using a single dataframe, so we'll need to combine them together.
+But before we do, we'll need to add some details to distinguish each model.

 ---